filename

 Finds the source filename and compiler options for a module.

-The result can be fed to compile:file/2
+The result can be fed to compile:file/2 in order to

 compile the file again.